chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/zfs.md

 ## Partitioning

-The main problem is that most bootloaders do not undestand ZFS.
+The main problem is that most bootloaders do not understand ZFS.
 GRUB does understand it, but only a fairly old version with a limited feature set.